soniaymkvaa/Lab-4/README(5th task).md

 The class Enemy describes an info about enemies, which replics will the tell us, their weaknesses, function, which counts enemy's looses.
 There also are 2 functions, which describe what will happend if we will choose to talk, or to fight

-The last one called Item has an information about description of items(weaknesses of the enemy)and their name.
+The last one called Item has an information about description of items(weaknesses of the enemy)and their names.